 Measurements for the Picture Frame

 There are two ways you can make this 3-D frame.
-If you have a Cricut Maker and the knife blade, you can download the SVG file in our member’s only library.
-You can do this below.
+If you have a Cricut Maker and the knife blade, you can grab the SVG file in our Shop here.
 The second way is to use a box cutter and hand-cut the frame with the measurements I’ll be giving you.

 The measurements and how many pieces you’ll need for one frame include: